Readers Record Their Thinking

 Guided Practice/Interactive Modeling (5 minutes)

-- Model one page in the same book (that is, without a sticky note) and think out loud as you read the page.
+- Model one page in the same book without a sticky note this time, thinking out loud as you read the page.
 For example: Hmmm.
 I think this page is really funny.
 I might put a sticky with a smiley face here so that I can remember to share this with my partner later.

 Independent Working Time (15 minutes)